-Whitechapel Gallery and the Authors’ Club are delighted to announce the Richard Schlagman Art Book Awards, eight prestigious new annual awards celebrating the best in international arts publishing in the English language.
+Launched in January 2019, the Richard Schlagman Art Book Awards is an innovative collaboration between Whitechapel Gallery and the Authors’ Club celebrating the best in international arts publishing in the English language.

-The Awards are named after influential arts publisher, Richard Schlagman, whose vision and drive transformed and revived Phaidon Press as a world class publisher, revolutionising the sector of arts publishing for modern and contemporary art.
-This new initiative highlights the fertile relationship between the art world and publishing, recognising a diverse genre that encompasses art, architecture and design.
+Named after Richard Schlagman, whose vision and drive transformed Phaidon Press to become a world class publisher and revolutionised modern and contemporary arts publishing, this new initiative highlights the fertile relationship between the art world and publishing, recognising a diverse genre that encompasses art, architecture and design.
 It celebrates the importance of books in the dissemination of knowledge and learning about art around the world, addressing a vital need to champion the visual arts publishing sector.
 The Awards also celebrate the innovation and verve of contemporary graphic design and print production.

 The award categories are as follows: